UniOfLeicester/git-novice/_episodes/04-changes.md

 >    Note, our newly created empty directory `spaceships` does not appear in
 >    the list of untracked files even if we explicitly add it (_via_ `git add`) to our
 >    repository.
 This is the reason why you will sometimes see `.gitkeep` files
 >    in otherwise empty directories.
-Unlike `.gitignore`, these files are not special
+Unlike `.gitignore` (which we will explore later), these files are not special
 >    and their sole purpose is to populate a directory so that Git adds it to
 >    the repository.
 In fact, you can name such files anything you like.
 >